ebi-uniprot/uniprot-manual/help/seqhub.md

+---
-# Similar Proteins in Genomic Context from SeqHub
+title: Similar Proteins in Genomic Context from SeqHub
+type: help
+categories: UniProtKB,Genomic_context,help
+---

 Prokaryotic protein entries in UniProt include a genomic context panel, powered by SeqHub.
 The panel (in the Sequence section of UniProt) shows similar proteins to the current entry, each displayed in its genomic context: neighboring genes from its source genome.